 Esperanza likes plenty of light and grows best in full sun.
 Heat is not a problem for this sun-loving tropical species.
 They can be grown outdoors in USDA Hardiness Zone 9, but really do best in zones 10 and 11.

-In areas with frost, these plants will die back, growing a few feet tall in the warm season.
+In areas with frost, these plants will die back, growing a few feet tall in warm climates.
 In this environment, a layer of mulch can be very helpful to protect roots during frosts.

 Care And Maintenance